 Year 9 – Mr Parsons

 Senior Leadership Team

-Mr Pass, Miss Leslie and Mrs Bayley make up the Senior staff who have key responsibilities for Pastoral and Inclusion Care within the school.
+Mr Pass, Ms Bruce and Mrs Bayley make up the Senior staff who have key responsibilities for Pastoral and Inclusion Care within the school.
 Their shared responsibility ensure that the correct structures, systems and support is offered to all of our students.
 They work closely with specialist staff members within their teams supporting every students journey through Moreton School, regardless of the ability and needs.

 Student Support Centre & Chrysalis Centre

 The Student Support Centre (SSC) and Chrysalis Centre (PRU) are purpose built areas designed to provide additional support for our students with additional learning needs, English as an Additional Language (EAL) and those who have complex learning needs that prevent them from attending mainstream lessons.
 Specialist staff ensure that bespoke learning programmes and personalised support are put into place to ensure that students continue to access the curriculum taught within mainstream school.